 The key is to have a business formed *before* you work with someone, so that if there ever was a problem, you would have been working with that client as a *business* and not as an *individual* (that is – if you go with an LLC as an entity type!)

-Each state has + and – to each entity type (LLC, sole proprietor, partnership, corporation, etc.) It’s important to find out what those pros and cons are, what that means for *you* and the steps you need to take to get registered.
+Each state has pros and cons to each entity type (LLC, sole proprietor, partnership, corporation, etc.) It’s important to find out what those are, what that means for *you* and the steps you need to take to get registered.

 2 // Website Policies